Ritesh Kotak | Ritesh Kotak Consulting

 Ritesh Kotak

-Ritesh Kotak is a renowned Technology and Cybersecurity analyst who has dedicated his career to exploring the impact of emerging technologies on society.
-He is also a licensed lawyer in Ontario, practicing in the areas of Privacy, Cybersecurity, and Emerging Technologies.
+Ritesh Kotak is a Technology and Cybersecurity analyst who has dedicated his career to exploring how emerging tech will impact society.
+In addition, Ritesh is a licensed lawyer in Ontario and practices in the area of Privacy, Cybersecurity and Emerging Tech.